-Much anticipated Astro-Turf Pitch opens at Toomevara NS
+Much anticipated astro-turf pitch opens at Toomevara NS

 There was much excitement recently at the opening of the Astro-Turf Pitch at Scoil Naomh Sheosaimh in Toomevara.

 Joining in the celebrations were Deputy Michael Lowry and Cllr.
-Shane Lee, who each played vital roles in the procurement of funding and the negotiations on securing Council-owned land respectively.
+Shane Lee, who each each credited with playing vital roles in the procurement of funding and the negotiations on securing Council-owned land respectively.

 The idea of developing an all-weather Astro-Turf pitch at Toomevara NS was first discussed by the Board of Management and staff of Scoil Naomh Sheosaimh in 2018.
 It was seen as a way to generate enthusiasm for sport, enhance student well-being and provide children from the local community with a quality sports facility all year round.